 All of the Company's revenue is derived from long-term contracts that span multiple years.
 The Company accounts for revenue in accordance with ASC Topic 606, Revenue from Contracts with Customers ("ASC 606").
-In all transactions, the Company is the principal as it controls the specified good or service before it is transferred to the customer and therefore recognizes revenue on a gross basis.
 A contract's transaction price is allocated to distinct performance obligations and recognized as revenue when, or as, a performance obligation is satisfied.
-As of June 30, 2020, the Company's active performance obligations, for the contracts outlined in Note 3, consist of the following: six performance obligations relate to research and development services; two relate to manufacture and delivery of product; and one is associated with storage of product.
-The aggregate amount of transaction price allocated to remaining performance obligations was \$142.8 million as of June 30, 2020.
-Remaining performance obligations represent the transaction price for which work has not been performed and excludes unexercised contract options.
+As of March 31, 2020, the Company's active performance obligations, for the contracts outlined in Note 3, consist of the following: five performance obligations relate to research and development services; one relates to manufacture and delivery of product; and one is associated with storage of product.
+The aggregate amount of transaction price allocated to remaining performance obligations represent the transaction price for which work has not been performed and excludes unexercised contract options.